 You can pay your fines for Tisch Library, Lilly Music Library, or the SMFA Library online.
 You can also pay your fines with Jumbo cash at the Tisch Library main desk.

 I think I returned an item that still appears on my account.

-- Tisch Library: email, call 617-627-3347, or stop by the circulation desk at Tisch on the Medford campus
+- Tisch Library: email Tisch, call 617-627-3347, or stop by the Main Desk at Tisch Library on the Medford campus

-- SMFA Library: email, call 617-627-0080, or stop by the library on the SMFA Boston campus
+- SMFA Library: email SMFA Library, call 617-627-0080, or stop by the library on the SMFA Boston campus

 What do I do if I lost or damaged an item?

-Why do I have a Lost Item Bill on my account?
+Why do I have a “Lost Item Bill” on my account?